 Kids love temporary tattoos.
 In fact, Hello Kitty tattoos are how I potty trained my daughter!
 Reichel of Copy Cat Chic shares a printable for these adorable valentines, as well as simple steps to making them into tattoos yourself at home.

 Not a fan of food-based valentines or tattoos?
 Little toys are a super fun valentine for kids.
 This sweet valentine from The Kim Six Fix will have you racing to the store for toy cars.
 Kim includes a printable to make the DIY process easier and I think these would be super adorable party favors, too.

-Whether it’s a set of crayons, some coloring paper or your own DIY artsy valentine, this is a really fun & educational option.
-Friends, family and kiddo classmates are sure to adore any crayon creations you make, but the idea of little hearts like these one from Happy Okapi is super fun for valentines while also encouraging art time.
+Whether it’s a set of crayons, some coloring paper, or your own DIY artsy valentine, this is a really fun & educational option.
+Friends, family, and kiddo classmates are sure to adore any crayon creations you make, but the idea of little hearts like this one from Happy Okapi is super fun for Valentine’s while also encouraging art time.
 This one requires a bit of planning so isn’t an option for the last-minute valentine maker.

 Know a kiddo who is a bit more tactile or likes building things?
 A little kit is a great idea!
 It’s time to find the remnants of all those S’mores kits you’ve hidden in the house on the off-chance you’ll make them and put this cute little The Kim Six Fix Olaf kit together for the kids to enjoy.
 It’s sure to be a hit (especially with the announcement of FROZEN 2 coming soon)!

 Want to share pictures with friends and family?
 This popular Valentine’s Day idea is the way to go.
 Little Hiccups shares how to take a picture and attach a snack or item of choice.